Dynamics of Topological Defects in Type-II Superconductors under Gradients of Temperature/Spin Density: Motion of domain wall under temperature gradient

 \subsubsection{Forces on the domain wall}

 As mentioned in Subsection \ref{subsec: linearTDGL}, we can regard Eq.~\eqref{lmbder0} as the local momentum balance relation, and thus, each term on the LHS represents force density.
-In this subsection, we identify the integral of these terms as the driving force, the viscous force, and the thermal force, respectively. \paragraph{Driving force} The first term on the LHS of Eq.~\eqref{lmbder0} is a total derivative over the interval, and its integral gives the net momentum that enters and exits through the boundaries, namely the driving force\cite{Sugai}.
+In this subsection, we identify the integral of these terms as the driving force, the viscous force, and the thermal force, respectively. \paragraph{Driving force} The first term on the LHS of Eq.~\eqref{lmbder0} is a total derivative and its integral over the interval gives the net momentum that enters and exits through the boundaries, namely the driving force\cite{Sugai}.
 We define the driving force as

 \paragraph{Viscous force} The second term on the LHS of Eq.~\eqref{lmbder0} has the sign opposite to $v$, so that we can regard the integral as a viscous force on the domain wall

 \paragraph{Thermal force} We define the thermal force as the integral of the third term on the LHS of Eq.~\eqref{lmbder0} as